OctopusDeploy/blog/blog/2018-10/selenium/20-populating-the-git-repo/populating-the-git-repo.md

 ![](./image18.png)

-Right click the top level project folder, and select Git → Add.
+Right click the top level project folder, and select `Git` → `Add`.
 This will add all files, except for those in the `.gitignore` file, to the repository.

 ![](./image19.png)